Updated: 2/10/2026

 Pick your poison.
 Surfing?
 You’ll find plenty of world-class breaks all around Hawai’i—and they’re much less crowded than those in California.
 Foiling?
 Check.
 Kiteboarding?
 Check.
 Same with paddleboarding, canoeing, windsurfing, scuba diving, snorkeling, spearfishing, boogie boarding, body surfing, etc., etc.

 However you want to enjoy the ocean, it’s possible on just about every one of Hawai’i’s islands.
 There’s a reason so many pro athletes make their home here.
+Hawai’i is a veritable watersports playground, one you’ll have easy access to every day of the week.

 Con: The Cost of Living in Hawai’i Can Be Brutal

 All that said, the cost of living in Hawaii is no joke.
-It will really hit home when you put five items on the belt at Foodland and the cashier tells you your bill is $40.
+It will really hit home when you put five items on the belt at Foodland, and the cashier tells you your bill is $40.

 To offer a few specific numbers for consideration: